 Perfect Flaky Pie Crust

 Follow this recipe for Perfect Flaky Pie Crust and these simple, easy-to-follow steps to yield the most flaky and tender pie crust you'll ever eat.
 This will be your new go-to crust for all your pie-baking needs.
-And be sure to check out our in-depth tutorial How to Make Perfect Flaky Pie Crust for a little more in-depth info before you start.
+And be sure to check out our in-depth tutorial How to Make Perfect Flaky Pie Crust for a little more info before you start.

 Whisk together flour, sugar, and salt.
 Cut in butter and shortening, using a pastry blender, until pea-sized.